Osthanes/utilities/README.md

 Description:

 A simple bash script to send a notification message.
-It is currently supported for Slack when the user specify the Slack Webhook URL token.
+It is currently supported for Slack and HipChat.
+It needs to specify Slack Webhook URL token for stack notification.
+It needs to specify HipChat room name and HipChat token for HipChat notification.

 Synopsis: